-And what happens when not only you increase your average loss and your average profit decreases: you basically f*ck up your expectancy and it can results in your winning strategy becoming a consistently losing one.
+And what happens when you increase your average loss and your average profit decreases: you basically f*ck up your expectancy and it can result in your very dear winning strategy to become a consistently losing one.

 Meaning that by doing this dreadful mistake, they are making it much harder to make money at the very moment when things get tough, shooting themselves in the foot.